sumtxt/wiesbaden/README.md

 Alternatively, you can also download the package as a zip file, unzip it on your computer and run:

 	library(devtools)
-	install_local(PATH/TO/PACKAGE/FOLDER)

-# Retrieve Data from the Database

-Users can retrieve data tables that are grouped in "Statistiken" (statistics) and "Themen" (topics).
-The package does not retrieve the tables, but instead the underlying raw data which are used to construct the website's tables.

-Lets assume we want to download the federal election results on the county level.
-From the website we see that they are contained in the series '14111'.

-Using the retrieve_datalist() function we download a dataframe of all data tables in this series:

-	library(dplyr)
-	library(stringr)

-	genesis <- c(user="ABCDEF", password="XXXXX", db="regio")

-Four databases are currently supported:

-- `db="regio"` for data from [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online),
-- `db="nrw"` for data from [landesdatenbank.nrw.de](https://www.landesdatenbank.nrw.de),
-- `db="bm"` for data from [bildungsmonitoring.de](https://www.bildungsmonitoring.de/bildung/online/logon),
-- `db="de"` for data from [genesis.destatis.de](https://www-genesis.destatis.de/genesis/online) (only with registered premium account from DESTATIS)

-To retrieve a list of all available data use `retrieve_datalist(tableseries="*", genesis=genesis)`:

-	d <- retrieve_datalist(tableseries="14111", genesis=genesis)

-We then use the str_detect function to filter all data tables that contain the word "Kreise" (county) in their name.

-	d %>% filter( str_detect(description, "Kreise") )

-Having identified the data table we want to retrieve, we call the retrieve_data() function

-	data <- retrieve_data(tablename="14111KJ002", genesis=genesis)

-The meta data can be obtained via:

-	metadata <- retrieve_metadata(tablename="14111KJ002", genesis=genesis)
+	install_local("PATH/TO/PACKAGE/FOLDER")

-# Read DESTATIS files
+# Usage

-The `wiesbaden` package also helps to import `csv` tables exported from the GENESIS via their web interfaces and construct valid column names.

-	require(readr)
-	download_csv(tablename="12411-0004")

-	d <- read_header_genesis('12411-0004.csv', start=6, replacer=c("STAG"), clean_letters = F)
-	data <- read_csv2('12411-0004.csv', skip=6, n_max=30-6+1, na="-")
-	colnames(data) <- d
+The package helps with retrieving the data cubes which are used to construct the data tables available as `csv` files via the web application of each database.
+The data cubes are long format data tables that are much easier to process as compared to the `csv` files.
+For details on how to use the package, see the vignette.

+The package also helps with importing the [German municipality register files](https://www.destatis.de/DE/ZahlenFakten/LaenderRegionen/Regionales/Gemeindeverzeichnis/Gemeindeverzeichnis.html) via the function `read_gv100()`.
+For more information see the help file of this function.

+Users that wish to work with the `csv` files might find the `download_csv()` and `read_header_genesis()` in this package helpful.
+The former can be used to automate downloads and the latter facilitates importing downloaded files.
+Users might also wish to check the R package `destatiscleanr`  [github.com/cutterkom/destatiscleanr](https://github.com/cutterkom/destatiscleanwebir).

+# Technical Notes

+The package uses the SOAP XML web service from DESTATIS [(PDF Documentation)](https://www-genesis.destatis.de/genesis/online?Menu=Webservice).

+# Similar and Complementary Packages

-Note: The package `destatiscleanr`  [cutterkom/destatiscleanr](https://github.com/cutterkom/destatiscleanr) provides more functions to help importing such csv files.
+* The R package `destatiscleanr`  [github.com/cutterkom/destatiscleanr](https://github.com/cutterkom/destatiscleanwebir) provides functions to help importing `csv` files downloaded via the web application.

-Furthermore, the function  `read_gv100()` allows to parse the GV100 files of the German municipality register available [here](https://www.destatis.de/DE/ZahlenFakten/LaenderRegionen/Regionales/Gemeindeverzeichnis/Gemeindeverzeichnis.html):

-	d <- read_gv100("GV100NAD31122016.asc", stzrt=60)

-Similar functions for reading the GV100 format exist for Python [github.com/WZBSocialScienceCenter/gemeindeverzeichnis](https://github.com/WZBSocialScienceCenter/gemeindeverzeichnis) and node.js/JSON [https://github.com/yetzt/node-gv100json](https://github.com/yetzt/node-gv100json).
-But see also this Python code from 2011: [rohablog.wordpress.com/2011/11/22/gv100-parser-python/](https://rohablog.wordpress.com/2011/11/22/gv100-parser-python/).

-# Notes

-The functions `get_bundesland()`, `code_bundesland()` have been migrate to the package `ags` available at [github.com/sumtxt/ags](https://github.com/sumtxt/ags) which provides functions to work with the Amtlicher Gemeindeschlüssel (AGS).
+* The R package `AGS` [github.com/sumtxt/ags](https://github.com/sumtxt/ags) provides functions to work with the [Amtlicher Gemeindeschlüssel (AGS)](https://de.wikipedia.org/wiki/Amtlicher_Gemeindeschl%C3%BCssel), e.g. to extract the Bundesland using `get_bundesland()`.

+* The Python packages [github.com/WZBSocialScienceCenter/gemeindeverzeichnis](https://github.com/WZBSocialScienceCenter/gemeindeverzeichnis) and [rohablog.wordpress.com/2011/11/22/gv100-parser-python/](https://rohablog.wordpress.com/2011/11/22/gv100-parser-python/) provide functions to read the GV100 format.

+* The node.js package [https://github.com/yetzt/node-gv100json](https://github.com/yetzt/node-gv100json) provides functions to read the GV100 format.

+* The Python package [github.com/pudo/regenesis](https://github.com/pudo/regenesis) provides a function to bulk download data from [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online).